Man Found Hanging in 7 Train Tunnel at Grand Central Terminal

 A man was found dead in a 7 train tunnel at Grand Central Station on Jan.
 13, police told Straus News.
 He was reportedly hanging from a wire.

-Police said that they discovered the man after responding to a 911 call at around 5:15 a.m.
-Saturday and that he was unconscious and unresponsive at the time.
+Police said that they discovered the man after responding to a 911 call at around 5:15 a.m., and that he was unconscious and unresponsive.
 EMS pronounced him dead by 5:28 a.m.

 Further investigation remains ongoing, according to the NYPD.